 A common practice for employers is to offer a 401(k) plan since it is less expensive than regular pension plans and fairly easy to administer.
-Employees have more control over how much they contribute and invest which is why they like these plans.
+Employees have more control over how much they contribute and invest, which is why they like these plans.
 Many employers match the amount invested or at least contribute in some way.
-Smaller companies will still try to have a plan in place for their employees but might not contribute any money to them.
+Smaller companies often try to have a plan in place for their employees but might not contribute any money to them.

-Time off includes vacations, holidays, personal days, bereavement, and sick days.
+Time off includes vacations, holidays, personal days, bereavement and sick days.
 For employers who are unable to offer competitive wages and salaries, they usually seal the deal by offering more time off.
-Some employers might not make any distinction between vacation, personal, or sick days which allows the employee schedule time off when needed through the year at their discretion.
+Some employers might not make any distinction between vacation, personal or sick days which allows the employee to schedule time off when needed throughout the year at their discretion.

 This type of compensation can include things like employee assistance programs that may offer anything from legal assistance to psychological counseling or company cars to company discounts.
 Some companies are becoming more creative with adding extra perks, such as weekly visits from a masseuse or an onsite barista.

 Overall though, a competitive salary, 401(k) and health insurance remain the most common offerings that enable companies to attract and keep high caliber employees who contribute to their success.

 Talk to Old National about our tremendous package of benefits for your employees, including Retirement Plan Services, Health Savings Accounts and Partnership Banking.